jookie/jojostock1/README.md

  <img src="public/groqlabs-logo-black2.png" alt="AI StockBot" width="500">
  <br>
  </h2>
  JojoFin with  the three layers: market environments, agents, and applications.
-For a trading task (on the top), an agent (in the middle) interacts with a market environment (at the bottom), making sequential decisions.
+For a trading task (on the top), an agent (in the middle) interacts with a market environment (at the bottom).
 <br>

 ## Introduction